tlamboy5/ransomware/README.md

 # ransomware
-Simple ransomware written in python
+Simple ransomware written in python, credit to the NetworkChuck youtube channel for guidance.